LorenzoBettini/packtpub-xtext-book-examples/README.md

 To solve this, just add org.eclipse.equinox.common as dependency in your DSL main project.

 Just like with every new version of Xtext, please run mwe2 to re-generate all the artifacts, and make sure to merge the plugin.xml with the plugin.xml_gen.

+### Xtext 2.8 new formatter API

+Xtext 2.8 introduced a new formatter API (currently provisional), more details can be found here: https://www.eclipse.org/Xtext/releasenotes.html#/releasenotes/2015/03/11/version-2-8-0.

+To enable the new formatter API, the mwe2 file should be changed:

+	fragment = formatting2.Formatter2Fragment {}

+Please note that the new formatter API is completely different from the previous one, described in the book.